Generic name: BUPROPION HYDROBROMIDE 174mg

 The recommended starting dose for SAD is 174 mg once daily.
 After 7 days of dosing, the dose may be increased to the target dose of 348 mg once daily in the morning.
 Doses above 300 mg of bupropion HCl extended-release (equivalent to APLENZIN 348 mg) were not assessed in the SAD trials.

 For the prevention of seasonal MDD episodes associated with SAD, initiate APLENZIN in the autumn, prior to the onset of depressive symptoms.
 Continue treatment through the winter season.
 Taper and discontinue APLENZIN in early spring.
 For patients treated with 348 mg per day, decrease the dose to 174 mg once daily before discontinuing APLENZIN.
 Individualize the timing of initiation, and duration of treatment should be individualized, based on the patient’s historical pattern of seasonal MDD episodes.

 When discontinuing treatment in patients treated with APLENZIN 348 mg once daily, decrease the dose to 174 mg once daily prior to discontinuation.

 Dosage Adjustment in Patients with Hepatic Impairment

-In patients with moderate to severe hepatic impairment (Child-Pugh score: 7 to 15), maximum dose is 174 mg every other day.
-In patients with mild hepatic impairment (Child-Pugh score: 5 to 6), consider reducing dose and/or frequency of dosing [see Use in Specific Populations (8.7) and Clinical Pharmacology (12.3)].
+In patients with moderate to severe hepatic impairment (Child-Pugh score: 7 to 15), the maximum dose is 174 mg every other day.
+In patients with mild hepatic impairment (Child-Pugh score: 5 to 6), consider reducing the dose and/or frequency of dosing [see Use in Specific Populations (8.7) and Clinical Pharmacology (12.3)].

 Dosage Adjustment in Patients with Renal Impairment